-Source: American Beliefs Study, Surveys conducted with 45,000+ respondents 2013-2023. © 2023 ACS Technologies Group Inc Life Concerns and Parish Community Covid-19 has been the overriding top concern for Catholics across the country.
+Source: American Beliefs Study, Surveys conducted with 45,000+ respondents 2013-2023. © 2023 ACS Technologies Group Inc

+Life Concerns and Parish Community

+Covid-19 has been the overriding top concern for Catholics across the country.
 With this noted, 53% of Catholics are concerned about social/political tensions that find their way into the church.
 Catholics are also concerned about potential issues with health (24%) and finance for the future or general fear of the future (21%).
 Gen Z respondents are most fearful of the future (37%) and financing the future (32%), followed by social/political tensions.

+TOP LIFE CONCERNS

 When asked what they seek in a parish community, Catholics most often responded with "warm and friendly encounters" (62% agree, 31% strongly agree).
 Second, with 57% agreeing (37% strongly agree) is "celebration of the sacraments," closely followed by "quality sermons" (57% agree, 31% strongly agree).

 People seek the environment and community to help them overcome their fears and concerns.
 They are seeking relationships in addition to inspiration from Mass and the sacraments.
 They are concerned about their financial resources and a social environment that is increasingly divisive.
 When parishes fail to prioritize deep hospitality, there is little opportunity for a visitor or occasional attendee to build trust and confidence in the parish community.
 When the parish fails to prioritize the excellence of the Mass experience, few people are inspired to hope and believe.

+WHAT CATHOLICS LOOK FOR IN A PARISH

+Summary

-ACTION ITEM: How is your parish welcoming visitors and those that only attend occasionally?
-Beyond donuts and coffee, are you welcoming them at the door?
-Engaging them as they leave the service?
-Encouraging them to fill out a visitor card?
-Reaching out to them within days to invite them back?
-Summary On a national level, active Catholics tend to be older and, while 50% of Catholics are Caucasian, more likely than the general population to be Hispanic.
+On a national level, active Catholics tend to be older and, while 50% of Catholics are Caucasian, more likely than the general population to be Hispanic.
 Active Catholics have a higher average income, therefore more financial potential to support the Church.

 A look at Mosaic lifestyles confirms that Catholics are more likely Hispanic, with those lifestyles represented more often than the general population.
 There is opportunity to build on the relationships of the active Catholics who are not well represented to build connections to more people in Picture Perfect Families, Red, White and Bluegrass and Sport Utility Families.

 There is an increase in 'disconnection' with parish communities as Catholics say that believing in Jesus does not require participation in a parish.
 Yet Catholics have concerns about discord, finances and the future.
 Catholic parishes can provide the security and inspiration people seek.
 But to accomplish this, parishes must prioritize an environment of welcome and hospitality that creates space for people to form trust and begin to develop relationships in the community.

 Catholic parishes can provide the opportunity for the Holy Spirit to act through understanding who the people are in the parish and the surrounding community, their interests and lifestyles, and using this information for personal interaction.
 By prioritizing welcome, encouraging personal connections and conducting inspiring Mass celebration, parishes increase participation, serve the community, and become vibrant and thriving centers of faith.

+Let's Talk

-Let's Talk Terry Poplava serves as General Manager, ACST Catholic.
-As a cradle Catholic, his faith was lukewarm until he was challenged by the intense challenge and commitment he heard in the message about Stewardship.
-"What do I own and what owns me?" which led him to executive roles at Our Sunday Visitor and Catholic Leadership Institute before his current focus on serving the Catholic Church at ACS Technologies.
-Terry has extensive experience working with churches across the U.S., supporting their planning, stewardship, and engagement efforts. email Terryp@acst.com
+Terry Poplava serves as General Manager, ACST Catholic.
+As a cradle Catholic, his faith was lukewarm until he was challenged by the intense challenge and commitment he heard in the message about Stewardship: "What do I own and what owns me?" which led him to executive roles at Our Sunday Visitor and Catholic Leadership Institute before his current focus on serving the Catholic Church at ACS Technologies.
+Terry has extensive experience working with churches across the U.S., supporting their planning, stewardship, and engagement efforts.

+email Terryp@acst.com